 8. Arena Powerskin ST 2.0

 The Arena Powerskin ST 2.0 is the base level Arena tech suit.
-It’s the least expensive Arena tech suit that you can buy and it’ll make an excellent fit for a budget tech suit if that’s something you are looking for.
+It’s the least expensive Arena tech suit that you can buy and it’ll make an excellent fit for a budget tech suit if that’s what you are looking for.

 The suit still packs some good features, but nothing that can really match up to what is found in the new flagship tech suits.
 Don’t get me wrong, this suit will still provide some good performance benefits and can definitely have an impact on how fast you are able to swim, but it simply won’t be quite as much as the top-end Arena tech suits.